chtoucas/Abc/README.md

 - Methods that return something should have the attribure `Pure`.
 It is not mandatory but it clearly states that the result should not be ignored.
-  It might be superfluous these days, but "ça ne mange pas de pain".
+  It might seem superfluous, but "ça ne mange pas de pain".
 - Add nullable annotations whenever necessary.
 - Seal classes unless they are designed with extensibility in mind.